mranaljadhav/Harvest/README.md

 You will also need to have software installed to run and execute a [Jupyter Notebook](http://ipython.org/notebook.html)

-If you do not have Python installed yet, it is highly recommended that you install the [Anaconda](http://continuum.io/downloads) distribution of Python, which already has the above packages and more included.
+If you do not have Python installed yet, it is highly recommended that you install the [Anaconda](https://www.anaconda.com) distribution of Python, which already has the above packages and more included.

 ## Installation

-**1 Clone Repository & Install Packages**
+**1.Clone Repository & Install Packages**
 ```sh
 git clone https://github.com/mranaljadhav/E-commerce.git
 pip install -r requirements.txt